Abarim Publications' online Biblical Hebrew Dictionary

 HAW wonders, "Does the verb "pierce" mean, secondarily, appoint, designate, name by the way of the physical notion of ticking or marking an individual as distinctive, or is the select individual the one who 'scrutinizes' and thereby distinguishes himself?
 The former explanation seems the more satisfactory".

 It seems that our verb originally related any kind of indentation, resulting in a physical small mark of distinction to holes in an offering chest.
-From there it evolved to mean to select (without actually creating a physical mark) comparable to our verb to pick out, which became equivalent with to chose (not requiring an actual displacement of the thing selected), or pick up, which may mean to learn of acquire without actually moving something physically.
+From there it evolved to mean to select (without actually creating a physical mark) comparable to our verb to pick out, which became equivalent with to choose (not requiring an actual displacement of the thing selected), or pick up, which may mean to learn of acquire without actually moving something physically.

 It seems important, however, to relate naming or selecting in the Bible to this act of marking, since the Bible often speaks of marks in a way that seems curious to us (Genesis 4:15, Revelation 13:16).
 See also the mark-making verb אוה ('awa), which is identical to a verb that means to desire or covet.